St. Francis, Wisconsin: Geography

 St. Francis is located at (42.969615, -87.876745).

-According to the United States Census Bureau, the city has a total area of 2.55 sqmi, all of it land.
+According to the United States Census Bureau, the city has a total area of 2.55 sqmi, all land.

 The city is located directly south and east of the City of Milwaukee, directly west of Lake Michigan, and directly north of Cudahy, Wisconsin.
 Milwaukee's primary airport, Milwaukee Mitchell International Airport, is bordered on one side by St. Francis.